sum7k/fastapi-skeleton/CONTRIBUTING.md

-# **Contributing to fa-skeleton**
+# **Contributing to fastapi-skeleton**

-Thank you for your interest in contributing to **fa-skeleton**!
+Thank you for your interest in contributing to **fastapi-skeleton**!
 This project aims to provide a clean, production-ready FastAPI skeleton with **authentication**, **database migrations**, **observability hooks**, and **modern Python patterns**.

-Your contributions help improve this ecosystem and make fa-skeleton a useful resource for developers building production-ready FastAPI applications.
+Your contributions help improve this ecosystem and make fastapi-skeleton a useful resource for developers building production-ready FastAPI applications.

 ---